Hire API/Data Engineers

 - Identifying hidden patterns in data chunks and developing models

-- Data management strategies are being integrated into the current organizational framework.
+- Data management strategies are being integrated into the current organisational framework.

 - Assist in the creation of a solid infrastructure and seamless third-party integration.